harrietrc/loadimpact-docs/jekyll/_v4/getting-started/create-a-load-impact-test.md

 ### Recording a browser session - Chrome extension

-The Load Impact Chrome Extension is an easy way to create a test script, simply by browsing like a user would.
+The LoadImpact Chrome Extension is an easy way to create a test script, simply by browsing like a user would.
 To use the chrome exstenion you would:

 1. Start recording
 2. Browse across multiple pages/actions, like a user would